The finite speed of propagation in the degenerate Einstein-Brownian motion model: Generalized Einstein paradigm

 \end{definition} In the recent paper \cite{CII20} in 1-D case, it was shown that if $\tau$ does not degenerate then qualitative property of Brownian motion is similar to linear case.
 In this article we consider the process of the jumps of particles when $\tau$ degenerates and subject to constrain \eqref{tau-nonlin}.
-We assume that variance matrix is homogeneous, positively defined and isotropic: $ \sigma_{ij}(x,t) = 2 k_{2} \delta_{ij} $, where $k_2 > 0$, $\delta_{ij}$ is the Kronecker symbol.\\ Let Under the Definition \ref{tau} and extended assumptions \eqref{ext-Eins}, the differential inequality \eqref{M-1} with the corresponding initial and boundary condition in bounded domain $ \Omega \subset \mathbb{R}^N$, we defined $u(x,t) $ as a non-negative classical solution of the following IBVP :
+We assume that variance matrix is homogeneous, positively defined and isotropic: $ \sigma_{ij}(x,t) = 2 k_{2} \delta_{ij} $, where $k_2 > 0$, $\delta_{ij}$ is the Kronecker symbol.
+Let